uga-libraries/hub-audit/README.md

 This is the portion of the workflow directly related to the script.
 See the procedure documentation in the Audit Reports folder on DCWG Teams for the entire workflow.

-1. Download the Digital Production Hub Inventory spreadsheet and delete the "Hub Inventory Examples" tab.
+1. Download the Digital Production Hub Inventory spreadsheet.

 2. Make or update the share CSV.
 (DCWG Teams in Audit Reports folder)